gnames/bhlquest/README.md

 Run this command each time the docs are updated.

-### Generation a Client for a Specific Language
+### Generating a Client for a Specific Language

-You can use the `openapi-generator` to create an API client in a language of your choice.
+You can use the [`openapi-generator`] to create an API client in a language of your choice.
 For instance, to generate a Ruby client, run the following command from the project's root: